-We work closely with all four health systems in the UK to identify where financial wellbeing support can be integrated into health services where it can best support patient needs.
+We work closely with all four health and care systems in the UK to identify where financial wellbeing support can be integrated into services where it can best support service user needs.
 This is in keeping with the range of ‘personalised’ or ‘whole-person’ care agendas being developed and rolled out, which seek to integrate services around a range of health and wider needs associated with individual wellbeing and resilience.

 Learning and development

-Money touches every aspect of our lives.
 Money guidance is often given as part of wider services provided by thousands of diverse organisations and practitioners.
-If you deliver money guidance our programme is here to help.
+If you or your staff teams deliver money guidance our programme is here to help.